SALP Chapter 5

 Were you alive?
 Did you escape from the bad witch?

 "Don't worry.
-It's okay now, Lanthe."
+It's alright now, Lanthe."

 "Lanthe..."

-"I can't breathe, Vigo."
+"Can't breathe, Vigo."

 "Don't go anywhere now, Vigo.
-Don't go anywhere, stay and play with me.
+Don't go anywhere, just stay and play with me.
 Okay?"

 She repeated the boy's name with an overflowing heart.

-The boy only nodded silently.
-Over and over again.
+The boy nodded silently.
+Again and again.

 "Vigo."

 You came back.
-You've returned to me...
+You came back to me...

-Is this a dream...
+Could this be a dream...

 "Vigo."